-The quality of RSHE AND LIFE SKILLS teaching and learning will be monitored through RSHE AND LIFE SKILLS learning walks, team teaching and informal drop-ins conducted by subject leads and/or members of the senior leadership team.
-Governors will monitor the quality of provision, pupil progress and accessibility of the RSHE AND LIFE SKILLS provision.
-Teachers will evidence the work children have done through evidence in year group books or by sharing their smartboards/PowerPoints.
+The quality of RSHE teaching and learning will be monitored through RSHE learning walks, team teaching and informal drop-ins conducted by subject leads and/or members of the senior leadership team.
+Governors will monitor the quality of provision, pupil progress and accessibility of the RSHE provision.
+Teachers will evidence the work children have done through evidence in class books, using our working walls or by sharing their Smartboards/PowerPoints.
 No written plans are required at this time.
-Specific governor responsibilities are in section 38 and 39 of the RSHE AND LIFE SKILLS Guidance.
+Specific governor responsibilities are in section 38 and 39 of the RSHE Guidance.
 The observations and findings of which will be used to identify and inform future staff training and resource needs.
-From December 2022 RSHE AND LIFE SKILLS will be assessed by using low stakes quizzes.